EOSIO/welcome/docs/80_tutorials/50_build_your_own_eosio_token.md

 link_text: Build Your Own EOSIO Token Tutorial
 ---

 This tutorial provides explanations and a step-by-step procedure to create and deploy an EOSIO blockchain token starting with the *sample* EOSIO token smart contract.
-It is recommended, for understanding the *sample* EOSIO token smart contract,  to read the “EOSIO Token Tutorial”.
+It is recommended, for understanding the *sample* EOSIO token smart contract,  to read the [EOSIO Token Tutorial](40_eosio_token.md).

 ## Introduction